Asamaha/Dips/README.md

 ## Usage

-> Dips is a web application will allow users to configure a wide variety of customizable scheduling to reserve a room within their house for a special occasion and notify all roommates.
+> iHire is a web application will allow users to configure a wide variety of customizable job search within their desire locatin and notify employers.

 ## Requirements